DThePro/Leak-Pro/README.md

 ## 🔍 Description

-**Leak Pro** is a smart household **gas leak detection and alert system** that automatically shuts off the gas supply upon detection — no human intervention needed.
+**Leak Pro** is a smart household **gas leak detection and alert system** that automatically shuts off the gas supply upon detection — no human intervention needed, and also notifies the residents through SMS.
 Built as a hardware prototype using various modules, this system helps prevent major accidents at the source.
 We’ve demonstrated this model to peers and gathered valuable feedback to improve future iterations.

 ---